AJV009/meno_mood_hack/README.md

 - I learned Flutter from [Introduction to Flutter Development Using Dart course by The App Brewery created in collaboration with the Google Flutter team](https://www.appbrewery.co/p/intro-to-flutter)
 - Am not any sort of advertiser of brain.fm.
 I have got no deal with brain.fm or any of there products.
 I have experienced it and has been effective throughout the project development cycle.
 There are more such music apps for concentration building you can try them out.
 - Flowcharts were made using [Darw.io](https://www.draw.io/), a desktop version is available too.
-- **I will work on TODO if I receive some public interest or support.
+- **I will work on TODO list if I receive some public interest or support.
 (Cause the list is actually easy except the time needed)**
+- This project will remain Open Source forever!